madjor5/24ways/24ways 1-1 multilingual - new.md

 From [NavigatonExample.xslt](XSLT/NavigationExample.xslt "XSLT File") line 16.
 What it basically does is, using xpath to fetch only pages that are activated throug the checkbox.

 ## Changing language
+This is one of the more difficult things.
+What we need to consider is, if the actual page i'm viewing is available on another wanted language, link to the same page, but with the other language domain.
+Otherwise link to the other language frontpage.
+See [_MultiLingualHelper.xslt](XSLT/_MultiLingualHelper.xslt "XSLT File") for templates doing this.